Continuous casting: Other considerations

 Another problem that may occur is a carbon boil – oxygen dissolved in the steel reacts with also-present carbon to generate bubbles of carbon monoxide.
 As the term boil suggests, this reaction is extremely fast and violent, generating large amounts of hot gas, and is especially dangerous if it occurs in the confined spaces of a casting machine.
 Oxygen can be removed by "killing" it through the addition of silicon or aluminium to the steel, which reacts to form silicon oxide (silica) or aluminium oxide (alumina).
-However, too much alumina in the steel will clog the casting nozzles and cause the steel to 'choke off'.
+However, too much alumina in the steel will clog the casting nozzles and cause the steel to "choke off".

-Computational fluid dynamics and other fluid flow techniques are being used extensively in the design of new continuous casting operations, especially in the tundish, to ensure that inclusions and turbulence are removed from the hot metal, yet ensure that all the metal reaches the mould before it cools too much.
-Slight adjustments to the flow conditions within the tundish or the mould can mean the difference between high and low rejection rates of the product.
+Computational fluid dynamics and other fluid-flow techniques are being used extensively in the design of new continuous-casting operations, especially in the tundish, to ensure that inclusions and turbulence are removed from the hot metal, yet ensure that all the metal reaches the mold before it cools too much.
+Slight adjustments to the flow conditions within the tundish or the mold can mean the difference between high and low rejection rates of the product.

 Starter bar

-The starter bar, also called a dummy bar, has a free end portion which is flexible for storage and a substantially rigid portion at the end which plugs the mold.
-The starter bar is constructed in discrete blocks secured to one side of a planar spine provided in segments and arranged end to end.
-Adjustable spacers in the form of tapered blocks are disposed between the blocks of the bar to allow the starter bar to be self-supporting in a curved configuration corresponding to the casting path.
+The starter bar, also called a dummy bar, has a free-end portion which is flexible for storage and a substantially rigid portion at the end which plugs the mold.
+The starter bar is constructed in discrete blocks secured to one side of a planar spine provided in segments and arranged end-to-end.
+Adjustable spacers in the form of tapered blocks are placed between the blocks of the bar to allow the starter bar to be self-supporting in a curved configuration corresponding to the casting path.
 A more flexible spine in the end portion of the starter bar allows the starter bar to be curved to a tighter radius than that of the casting path while the blocks fan out in an unsupported configuration.
 A storage ramp is provided to support the flexible end in the stored position.
 Before a cast is started, the starter bars are fed through the caster (in reverse direction of casting) using hydraulic actuators.
-Once fed all the way to the bottom of the mold, the process of packing the mold can continue to ensure a smooth start up.
+Once fed all the way to the bottom of the mold, the process of packing the mold can continue to ensure a smooth startup.